Huntington's Disease Center of Excellence

 - Unsteady gait & involuntary movements (chorea)

 - Slurred speech, difficulty in swallowing & significant weight loss

 Huntington's Disease Clinic

 The MGH Huntington’s Disease Clinic is recognized as a Huntington’s Disease Society of Amerrica (HDSA) Center of Excellence for our expertise and multi-pronged approach to the care of patietns and families with Huntington’s disease.
 It is one of the largest in the country.
 It provides both multi-disciplinary clinical care to patients as well as access to clinical translational and clinical trials research of emerging novel therapies for HD.

 Clinical Research Opportunities

 Gaining new knowledge about Huntington’s disease is critical to developing new effective treatments that could prevent the onset of symptoms or slow the progression of disease.
 The path to discovery is through research.
 The HD Clinic provides people with HD and their family members an opportunity to participate in research.
-We are involved in both observational studies, studies that do not require that a study drug be taken, but that provide invaluable information about HD onset and HD progression, as well as in studying new potential treatments that involve taking an experimental medication.Clinical trial basics
+We are involved in both observational studies (studies that do not require that a study drug be taken, but that provide valuable information about HD onset and HD progression) and interventional clinical trials (studies of new potential treatments that involve taking an experimental medication).Clinical trial basics

 At each clinic, members of the research team are available to talk about the current research and answer questions about eligibility.
 You can also contact them directly: